milanwiedemann/phc-coding-club/resources/Sheet1.md

 (e.g. array indices starting from 0) have no guarantee of being true here.

 R is not MATLAB.
 Frankly, MATLAB is awful.
-Its syntax is horrible, it hogs memory, and if it doesn’t work it’s nearly impossible to figure out what you did wrong.
+It’s slow to load, its syntax is horrible, it hogs disk space, and if it doesn’t work it’s nearly impossible to figure out what you did wrong.
 If, like me, you have used MATLAB before and hated it, I can reassure you that R is superior on all of those fronts.

 ## 1.3: Where does R keep your data?